hlissner/lb6-actions/README.md

 # Launchbar 6 actions

-My launchbar scripts!
-Brewed myself or juryrigged from older applescripts.
+Scripts to make [launchbar 6](http://obdev.at/products/launchbar) do my bidding.
+Brewed myself or juryrigged from old applescripts.

 To install: